xriss/monkey-magic/readme.md

 https://github.com/xriss/monkey-magic/raw/refs/heads/main/amazonvideoTV.user.js
 Same HAX as the crunchy roll but for amazon prime video.
-Not sure about the URL to trigger it as amazon changes it per country so can only test the UK version.
+Not sure about the URL to trigger it as amazon changes it per country so I can only test the UK version.
+The season selector is not currently working since it is a dynamic dropdown which needs some more serious hax to deal with.

 Ok HAVCE FUNM GOODLUK KAIBAI!